Kent Austin: College career

 Following high school at Brentwood Academy, Austin went to the University of Mississippi and played quarterback in the early 1980s.
-He ranks fourth in passing yards in the Ole Miss records, behind Eli Manning, Bo Wallace, and Romaro Miller.
+He ranks seventh in passing yards in the Ole Miss records, behind Eli Manning, Bo Wallace, Matt Corral, Chad Kelly, Jaxson Dart and Romaro Miller.
 Austin was an Academic All-American in each of his four college seasons and is a member of the University of Mississippi Sports Hall of Fame.